Rias5776/Rias5776/README.md

- 👋 Hi, I’m Gaurav !
+ 👋 Hi, Gaurav desu!
-  are ya in a cage? no ,you're a cage! be free
+  are you in a cage... no?
+  you're the cage!
+  be free